Facebook Messenger Not Sending Messages or Showing as Delivered

 I type out the message in Messenger.
 Hit send.
 The little circle appears… and just sits there.
 Sending… sending… still sending…

 I wait 30 seconds.
 Nothing.
 The message stays stuck on “Sending” like it’s contemplating the meaning of life instead of just delivering my damn text.
-What the fuck is taking so long?!
+What the FUCK is taking so long?!

 So I close the app, reopen it, and now it says “Sent” with a checkmark.
 Great!
 Except… it never changes to “Delivered.”
 Just sits there with that blue checkmark, mocking me.
 Sarah never responds because she never received it.